-- Fitting permanent safety equipment and carrying out home safety assessments
+- installation and maintenance of permanent safety equipment in social and rented dwellings and home safety assessments

 - developing policies for public outdoor play and leisure

 - promoting and enforcing speed reduction on roads and managing road safety partnerships

 - Commissioners and providers of health services and local authority children’s services

 - Policy makers, local authorities, local strategic partnerships and local safeguarding children boards

 - Highway authorities, police, fire and rescue services

 - Schools and providers of play and leisure facilities